taolinge/streamlit/README.md

 ### What is Relative Risk?
 Relative risk is an index used to compare counties against each other in our Python analysis.
 It is _not_ a measure of absolute or percentage risk and has no meaning outside of this analysis.
 We use this to compare counties to understand where people are more at risk of eviction.

 We calculate this using a custom formula to balance socioeconomic factors with the policy response of a city.
-There are three parts of this formula: a socioeconomic value from FRED and other data sources, a policy value found using the policy Excel sheet in this repository, and the time remaining until protections end.
+There are three parts of this formula: a *socioeconomic index* value calculated from the combination of normalized FRED data and other data sources in the table above, a *policy index* value found using the policy Excel sheet in this repository and using methodology adapted from EvictionLab, and the *time remaining* until protections end.
 The equation is

 `relative_risk = socioeconomic_index * (1 - policy_index) / sqrt(time_remaining)`